23rd Avenue Corridor Improvements Project

 Improving safety and mobility in your neighborhood

-In June 2015, the Seattle Department of Transportation (SDOT) will begin construction on 23rd Avenue between S Jackson Street and E John Street.
-This is the first phase of a project to improve safety and mobility for people who drive, walk, bike and take transit in the area.
+In June 2015, the Seattle Department of Transportation (SDOT) began construction on 23rd Avenue between S Jackson St and E John St. This is the first phase of a project to improve safety and mobility for people who drive, walk, bike and take transit in the area.

 Project improvements vary by phase and include:

-The new roadway –opportunity for a safer 23rd Avenue
+The new roadway –opportunity for a safer 23rd Ave

 The new corridor will have wider lanes – one in each direction – plus a 10-foot-wide center turn lane.
 The turn lane will allow left-turning vehicles to make a safe left turn, while still allowing thru-traffic to continue through an intersection and down the street.

-On streets with 25,000 vehicles per day or fewer, such as 23rd Avenue, changing the street design from four lanes to three can increase safety by reducing collisions, reducing speeding, allowing vehicles to turn without blocking traffic, managing drivers cutting in and out of lanes, creating space for wider sidewalks, making streets easier to cross and making it easier for freight and transit to travel.
-At most bus stops, the road will flare to approximately 18feet, where buses can pull to the side and vehicles can pass the stopped bus inthe travel lane.
+On streets with 25,000 vehicles per day or fewer, such as 23rd Ave, changing the street design from four lanes to three can increase safety by reducing collisions, reducing speeding, allowing vehicles to turn without blocking traffic, managing drivers cutting in and out of lanes, creating space for wider sidewalks, making streets easier to cross and making it easier for freight and transit to travel.
+At most bus stops, the road will flare to approximately 18 feet, where buses can pull to the side and vehicles can pass the stopped bus in the travel lane.
 The City is also working with King County Metro to determine the benefits of electrifying the Route 48 line.
 The results from the study can be found in the Project Materials section below.

-SDOT is committed to engaging with the community and understanding the needs in the project area.
-To get ready for construction,we are conducting door-to-door outreach, briefing community groups and businesses, sending email and online notifications, and hosting a pre-construction open house.
-Please contact us if you would like to request a community briefing.
+SDOT is committed to engaging with the community and responding to community needs in the project area.
+Please stay tuned for more information about future public engagement opportunities, and contact us if you would like to request a community briefing.

 SDOT has a total of $43 million in funding through a combination of local, state and federal sources.
 Phase 1 is estimated to cost approximately $31 million and is fully funded.
 SDOT has sufficient funding for Phase 2 and 3 design; however, additional funding is needed for Phase 2 and 3 construction.